 They’re totally on theme, and yet way more fun than your average party bag.

-I’ve included a “happy birthday” banner with some spacer flags, cupcake wrappers, cupcake toppers and straw flags.
+Want more free mermaid birthday party printables?
+The pack has a “happy birthday” banner with some spacer flags, cupcake wrappers, cupcake toppers and straw flags.
+Check out and download my original free Mermaid birthday party printables here!

 I hope this has inspired you to create your own underwater sea grotto and celebrate with a mermaid party!